bytecodealliance/wamr.dev/content/en/blog/move_the_embedded_world_to_webassembly_practice_in_chre/index.md

 ---
-title: "Move the embedded world to WebAssembly : practice in CHRE"
+title: "Moving the embedded world to WebAssembly : Practice in CHRE"
 description: ""
 excerpt: ""
 date: 2023-05-16T15:18:38+08:00